 If you're a member of any professional clubs or associations, you should consider including them.
 Even if the club memberships are hobby-oriented, your role in the club can speak volumes about you.
 If the job you're applying for is highly people-oriented, whether it be dealing with customers or interacting with co-workers, club memberships can really show off your abilities with working well with others.

 Blogging is an interest that can easily be made relevant to your desired position.
 Blogging shows the ability to create, to communicate, to network, to market, and more.
+It's easy to build your blogging website in a few minutes.
 Just keep in mind that as a general rule, personal blogs should be avoided if there is any content that's not appropriate to share professionally.

 A reference to the sports you play on a regular basis can be a great way to enhance some of the soft skills listed on your resume, such as being a team player, being able to work well with others, or having leadership abilities.
 Plus, maybe the employer has a sports team, or supports a local one, and would be interested in a sports-knowledgeable employee.